robertjoy95/poker_solver/README.md

-# poker_solver: an attempt to learn Q-Learning in Pytorch by creating a Texas Hold 'Em solver
+# An attempt to learn Q-Learning in Pytorch by creating a Texas Hold 'Em solver